walquis/react-study-book/src/react/react-hooks.md

 - What are hooks?
 - Why were they implemented in React?
 - How are hooks used?
-- Are there rules to using hooks?
-- What is a custom hook?
-- When should I use custom hooks?
-- What are the benefits of using custom hooks?
+- What are the rules for using hooks?
+- (Not covering custom hooks here.
+See above link for that)

 ## What are hooks?
 Hooks give functions class-like abilities, including state and side-effects, that let you “hook into” a component’s render cycle.

-With state hooks, you can re-use stateful logic between components, which simplifies component logic and lets you skip writing classes.
+The `useState()` hook adds state to a component, letting you share stateful logic between components, thus simplifying component logic and letting you avoid writing classes.

-Add state to the component with the `useState()` Hook.

 ## Why were hooks implemented in React?
 ### Hooks simplify component logic.
 When the inevitable exponential growth of logic appears in your application, simple components become a dizzying abyss of stateful logic and side effects.
 Lifecycle methods become cluttered with unrelated methods.
 A component's responsibilities grow and become inseparable.